noahsug/card-auto-battler/README.md

   - 50% more likely to see cards you already own
   - can remove a card instead of taking a new card
   - healing is 50% more effective, dmg is 50% less effective, win if you reach 50 life
-  - instead of dealing dmg, trash cards equal to dmg you would have delt
+  - instead of dealing dmg, trash cards equal to dmg you would have dealt
   - trash a card each turn, randomly play a trashed card (you still loose when you run out of cards)
   - dmg shields yourself instead, the game ends on round 10
   - play two cards per turn, trash cards played